-Ensure staff have received relevant and up to date training in managing and dealing with issues of disruptive behaviour so they feel equipped and supported.
-This guidance provides information on relevant training and training providers, see below, and the supporting appendices have an example of training for library staff in de-escalation techniques.
+Ensure staff have received relevant and up to date training in managing and dealing with issues of disruptive behaviour so they feel empowered, equipped and supported.
+This guidance provides information on relevant training and training providers, see below, and the supporting appendices have an example of training for library staff in de-escalation techniques which some library services have found useful.